This is part of The Shadow League’s Black History Month In Focus series celebrating Black excellence in sports and culture.

 (Photo Credit: Getty Images)

-He was also instrumental in integrating the game of golf, breaking the sport’d color barrier in America by appearing under a sponsor’s exemption in a PGA event in 1952.
+Louis was also instrumental in integrating the game of golf, breaking the sport’s color barrier in America by appearing under a sponsor’s exemption in a PGA event in 1952.

 Born in LaFayette, Louisiana in 1914 and raised by his mother, Louis never knew his biological father who was reportedly institutionalized when Louis was only two years old.
-In 1926, shaken by a gang of white men in the Ku Klux Klan, Louis’s family moved to Detroit, Michigan during the Great migration of African-Americans during post-World War I America.
+In 1926, shaken by a gang of white men in the Ku Klux Klan, Louis’s family moved to Detroit, Michigan as part of the Great Migration of African-Americans during post-World War I America.

-The Great Depression hit black families very hard, and in urban America gang activity offered an alluring alternative to poverty.
-However, Louis began to spend time at a local youth recreation center in Detroit instead, making his debut in early 1932 at age 17.
+The Great Depression hit black families very hard.
+In urban America, gang activity offered an alluring alternative to poverty.
+However, Louis began to spend time at a local youth recreation center in Detroit instead of running the streets, making his debut in early 1932 at age 17.

 Louis’ victory was a seminal moment in African-American history.
 Thousands of African-Americans stayed up all night across the country in celebration.